AdvancedImagingUTSW/OPM-Autofocus/README.md

 2. **`OPM-Autofocus_GUI_on_RasberryPi.py`**
    - Implements the autofocus system using a Raspberry Pi and PiCam.
-   - Includes a PID controller for real-time axial drift compensation.
+   - Includes a PID controller for real time axial drift compensation.
    - Offers a GUI for parameter tuning and live error visualization.

 ---